Student COVID-19 Health and Safety Protocols Update

 - Students who are not vaccinated may be required to participate in regular asymptomatic testing and/or take precautions such as masking, distancing, and avoiding crowds that are not required of those who are vaccinated.

-- Unvaccinated students who are exposed to COVID-19 will be required to self-quarantine for 14 days.
+- January 4, 2022 Update: Unvaccinated students who are exposed to COVID-19 will be required to stay home for 5 days.
+After that continue they will need to wear a mask at all times around others for 5 additional days.
 The University is not required to support any unvaccinated student quarantining with housing, care coordinators, or other services.
 Remote instruction will not be available during the quarantine period.

-- Unvaccinated and vaccinated students who contract COVID-19 will be required to go into isolation for 10 days.
+- January 4, 2022 Update: Unvaccinated and vaccinated students who contract COVID-19 will be required to go into isolation for 5 days.
 The University is not required to support any unvaccinated student in isolation with housing, care coordinators, or other services.
 Remote instruction will not be available during the isolation period.

 - Neither the NCAA nor our athletic conferences have released their plans or requirements for competition.
 The coaching staff will keep our student-athletes updated as the situation solidifies.